 Try to take the correct number of doses each day, leaving at least 4 hours between doses.

 Taking an extra dose of erythromycin by accident is unlikely to harm you or your child.
 It may, however, increase the chance of temporary side effects, such as hearing loss, feeling or being sick, and diarrhoea.

 Talk to your pharmacist or doctor if you're worried, or if you or your child accidentally take more than 1 extra dose.

 Like all medicines, erythromycin can cause side effects, although not everyone gets them.

 Common side effects

 These common side effects of erythromycin happen in more than 1 in 100 people.
-Keep taking the medicine, but tell your doctor if they bother you or don't go away:
+Keep taking the medicine, but talk to your doctor or pharmacist if these side effects bother you or don’t go away:

 - stomach cramps

 Serious side effects are rare and happen in less than 1 in 1,000 people.

 Tell a doctor straight away if you get: